edsp2016/LexieProject/README.md

 | random forest   |adjusted/budget |      1.86     |      1.86     |

 #### Conclusion

 |   Model type    |     Outcome    |    Positive factor    |    Negative factor    |
 |:---------------:|:--------------:|:---------------------:|:---------------------:|
 |linear regression|  log(adjusted) | rating,series, dirwin |      genre (war)      |
 | decision tree   |adjusted/budget |         release_year,studio,genre             |
 | random forest   |adjusted/budget | genre, stnomi, mpaa, stwin,studio,runt,rating

+Different models return us different results.
+I would prefer to choose the random forest model and the linear regression model to make predictions.
+In the future, in order to make success on movie revenues, distributors should consider the genre of the movie, as well as wellknown movie stars who has already won or been nomitated for movie awards many times.

+## Improvement

+If I have more time, I will consider use cross validation or other methods to avoid the overfitting.
+I will take more time dealing with missing data, in order to avoid the shrink of my data set.
+I will try to use text mining technique on the reviews of moives and see if there is anything interesting.

+Thanks to Yoav Bergner and anyone in this class for the advice and help.